KageKirin/ILRepack.Fody/README.md

 # <img src="Icon.png" alt="ILRepack.Fody icon" height="50px" /> ILRepack.Fody

-Fody Weaver using ILRepack to merge dependency assemblies into the target assembly.
+Fody add-in using ILRepack to merge dependency assemblies into the target assembly.

 Note: the NuGet package is called **KageKirin.ILRepack.Fody** to allow alternative implementations.

+### This is an add-in for [Fody](https://github.com/Fody/Home/)

+**It is expected that all developers using Fody [become a Patron on OpenCollective](https://opencollective.com/fody/contribute/patron-3059).
+[See Licensing/Patron FAQ](https://github.com/Fody/Home/blob/master/pages/licensing-patron-faq.md) for more information.**

 ## ⚡ Usage